 This fact sheet from the US department of agriculture gives super helpful advice and professional tips for composting dog waste.

 Composting with Doggy Do Good

-As you know, our Doggy Do Good pet waste bags are vegetable-based and a great alternative to regular polyethylene plastic bags, which are not compostable.
-So feel free to use our bags in your compost because they are made from corn starch (an annually renewable resource) and other bio-based proprietary components, our bags are safe for the environment and break down in just 90 days.
+As you know, our Doggy Do Good pet waste bags are 38% vegetable-based and a great alternative to regular polyethylene plastic bags, which are not compostable and take decades to break down.
+So feel free to use our bags in your home compost because they are made from corn starch (an annually renewable resource) and other bio-based proprietary components.
+Our poop bags are safer for the environment and will break down if composted properly.

-So if you choose to compost but still use a poop bag when you are out for a walk, or cleaning up your yard - be sure that poop bag is certified compostable!
+So if you choose to compost, and use a poop bag when you are out for a walk, or cleaning up your yard - be sure that poop bag is certified compostable!
 (ASTM D6400 Certified USA).
 That's the Doggy Do Good Difference!